tensorus/tensorus/README.md

     *   Support for diverse model architectures and custom models.
 *   **Model Management:** Add capabilities for saving, loading, versioning, and deploying trained models (from RL/AutoML).
 *   **Streaming Data Support:** Enhance Ingestion Agent to handle real-time streaming data.
-*   **Dataset Schema Validation:** Introduce mechanisms for defining and enforcing schemas for datasets in TensorStorage.
 *   **Resource Management:** Add tools and controls for monitoring and managing the resource consumption (CPU, memory) of agents.
 *   **Improved UI/UX:** Continuously refine the Streamlit UI for better usability and richer visualizations.
 *   **Comprehensive Testing:** Expand unit, integration, and end-to-end tests.